Technigo/project-pizza/README.md

 # Project Pizza

-I got to do use JS variables, conditionals, and native methods.
+I got to use JS variables, conditionals, and native methods.

 ## The problem